StreetScienceCommunity/DNAnalyzer/CONTRIBUTING.md

 :+1::tada: First, thanks for taking the time to contribute! :tada::+1:

 You can make this project better by contributing to it.
-You can report mistakes and errors, create more content, etc. Whatever is your background, there is a way to contribute: via the GitHub website, via command-line or even without dealing with GitHub.
+You can report mistakes and errors, create more content, etc. Whatever your background is, there is a way to contribute: via the GitHub website, via command-line or even without dealing with GitHub.